-The Interim Condensed Consolidated Financial Statements for the six-months period ended 30 June 2017 have been prepared in accordance with IAS 34 Interim Financial Reporting as adopted by EU.
+The Interim Condensed Consolidated Financial Statements for the six-month period ended 30 June 2018 have been prepared in accordance with IAS 34 Interim Financial Reporting as adopted by EU.

 At the date of authorisation of these consolidated financial statements, taking into account the EU's ongoing process of IFRS endorsement and the nature of the Group's activities, there is a difference between International Financial Reporting Standards and International Financial Reporting Standards endorsed by the European Union.
-The Group is aware of the fact that IFRS 15 and IFRS 9, which are effective for financial years beginning on or after 1 January 2018, have been already endorsed by the European Union.
-The Group is currently in the process of analysis of quantitative and qualitative impact of those two standards, as well as of IFRS 16, which is not yet endorsed, on the Group's consolidated financial statements.
+The Group is aware of the fact that IFRS 16 which is effective for financial years beginning on or after 1 January 2019, has been already endorsed by the European Union.
+The Group is currently in the process of analysis of quantitative and qualitative impact of these standard on the Group's consolidated financial statements.

-The Interim Condensed Consolidated Financial Statements do not include all the information and disclosures required in the annual financial statements, and should be read in conjunction with the Group's consolidated financial statements and the notes thereto for the year ended 31 December 2016, which were authorized for issue on 17 March 2017.
+The Interim Condensed Consolidated Financial Statements do not include all the information and disclosures required in the annual financial statements, and should be read in conjunction with the Group's consolidated financial statements and the notes thereto for the year ended 31 December 2017, which were authorized for issue on 21 March 2018.
 The interim financial results are not necessarily indicative of the full year results.